 # Upper stylus on

-xinput enable "Jieli Technology USB Composite Device Stylus"
+xinput enable "Jieli Technology USB Composite Device Stylus stylus"

 # Turn off main screen